GSA/fedramp-automation/src/validations/constraints/STYLE.md

             <expect id="data-center-country-code" target="." test="count(address/country) eq 1" level="WARNING">
                 <prop namespace="https://docs.oasis-open.org/sarif/sarif/v2.1.0" name="help-url" value="https://automate.fedramp.gov/documentation/ssp/4-ssp-template-to-oscal-mapping/#data-center"/>
                 <!-- The message for this constraint is written with Metaschema and OSCAL jargon.
 It does not conform to the developer guide. -->
-                <message>The value of this field in the address assembly within the abstract metadta module, with a cardinality of 0 to 1, must result with a value of 1 when evaluated by the Metapath function count.</message>
+                <message>The value of this field in the address assembly within the abstract metadata module, with a cardinality of 0 to 1, must result with a value of 1 when evaluated by the Metapath function count.</message>
             </expect>
         </constraints>
     </context>